 Now that you have the base recipe, you can start experimenting with other flavors!
 This next one is to die for!

-Chocolate Snow Cream
+Chocolate Snow Ice Cream

 Base Recipe (see Classic Vanilla)

-Add: 5 tsp. cocoa powder for baking
+Add: 5 tsp. baking cocoa powder

 That’s it.
 I prefer adding chocolate chips, or mini pieces of my favorite candies (Reese’s, M&M’s, etc.) to jazz it up, but it definitely stands on its own.
 You can’t beat chocolate.

 Or can you?
-Let us know what else you add to your snow cream to create a whole new flavor!
+Let us know what else you add to your snow ice cream to create a whole new flavor!